GooTechnologies/learn/manual/publishing/serve-ad/index.md

 The ID of the scene to load, for example "cd83beb3b2e34cc6839377be95949054.scene".

+### publishId

+If you published your scene using the *Transient URL* option in Create, then you can enter the hash of that published scene here.
+Note that you should still provide the sceneId parameter in addition to the publishId.

 ### sceneName

 The name of the scene.

+### noCache

+Set to a non-empty string and this will add a timestamp/cachebuster when loading the scene, to prevent browser caching.

 ### zIndex = 1000